Moss is the simplest and most rudimentary of all land plants. Yet its importance in the ecological world cannot be understated.

 There is a lot of life in one gram of moss.

-Regarding egg and sperm reproduction, only half of the parents’ successful genes are passed to the offspring, and those genes are shuffled in the lottery of sexual reproduction.
+When these furry little plants reproduce, only half of the parents’ successful genes are passed to the offspring, and those genes are shuffled in the lottery of sexual reproduction.
 Most mosses can clone themselves from broken-off leaves or other torn fragments.

 Here are some interesting facts that Dr. Kimmerer brings to our attention in Gathering Moss: A Natural and Cultural History of Mosses:

-• Peat has a long history of human use, ranging from therapeutic baths in ancient Greece to ethanol generation today.
-For people who live in the north, burning bricks of dry peat was a vital heating source.
-The smoke of slowly smoldering peat permeating malted grains gives scotch whiskey its rich taste of autumn.
-Peatlands are drained worldwide and used as a soil additive and growing certain specialty vegetable crops such as lettuce and onions.
+• The smoke from slowly-smoldering peat permeating malted grains gives scotch whiskey its rich autumn taste.
+Peatlands are drained worldwide and used as a soil additive to grow certain specialty vegetable crops such as lettuce and onions.

 Yvonne Dwyer